 - Self check-in with a keypad code or lock box

 - Flexible and/or free cancellations

-In addition to the requirements above, each work-friendly listing must have at least an average 4.8 rating (out of 5), and at least 5 reviews.
+In addition to these requirements, each work-friendly listing must have at least an average 4.8 rating (out of 5) and at least five reviews.

 Metrics are updated constantly.
-So if a listing fails to meet expectations and falls below standards, it will no longer appear in business travel searches.
-This means hosts have big incentives to keep their listings up-to-date, clean, and fully stocked for every traveler.
+If a listing fails to meet expectations or falls below standards, it will no longer appear in business travel searches.

 You’ll get a verification email with a link to click to confirm it’s the correct email address.